bazelbuild/bazel-website/contributing.md

       cd bazel
       bazel --output_user_root=c:\tmp build //src:bazel.exe
       ```

+      For faster iteration times (but larger binaries), use `//src:bazel-dev.exe` instead.

 *  This will produce a working Bazel binary in `bazel-bin/src/bazel` (or `bazel-bin/src/bazel.exe` on Windows).